Alejandrocharles/Alejandrocharles/README.md

 ## 🌱 Past, Current and Upcoming courses related:

 ### Software
+  - Development and implementation of software systems **(Full Stack Development with React, Database and API)**
   - Software construction and decision making. **(Full Stack Development with API)**
   - Modeling multi-agent systems with computer graphics. **(Python, Mesa, A*Search Algorithm, FastApi, Unity)**
   - Integration of computer security in networks and software systems. **(iOS development)**